sashalex007/quartz_blog/content/leetcode/Find k pairs with smallest sums.md

 I'm labeling this niche because you would rarely use a heap in this way, but it does make sense.

+**Review 2**
+Took me a few minutes to figure this one out, obviously I don't remember this problem.
+Solved it without any problems.
+I even realized that we need a visited set because we are adding `(i+1, j)` and `(i, j+1)` to the heap so there are guaranteed to be duplicates (same reason why we cache in DP take/skip patterns).

 #review
 #hard
 #niche